 Managers need to monitor their project to keep them on track.
 Kanban boards offer transparency into production, but a dashboard calculates other project metrics.
 It shows what you’re spending, the overall health of the project, variance, time and much more.

 Some kanban software can only manage one project at a time—more will cost you.
 But you want to have a tool that can handle as many projects as you need.
 Even one project is really more like a bunch of sub-projects and you need a kanban tool that can accommodate them all.

-ProjectManager, a cloud-based project management software, is an ideal kanban software for project managers and teams.
+ProjectManager, online project management software, is an ideal kanban software for project managers and teams.
 It visualizes workflow and has task management features that make assigning and executing tasks as simple as a keystroke.

 To use the kanban view with ProjectManager, start a free 30-day trial.
 Then, upload your task list, or create a new project.
 Follow this step-by-step guide below to get started with ProjectManager’s free kanban board.

-The traditional kanban process has three columns: To Do, Doing and Done.
+The traditional kanban process has three columns: to do, doing and done.
 But you can title the columns whatever suits your workflow.
 There can be as many columns as you need to visualize the various task management stages.
-But, basically, this is a flow from assigned to executing to complete.
+Essentially, this is a flow from assigned to executing to complete.